-This review includes a total of 40 studies covering the period between 2003 and 2010, of which 36 studies were used for meta-analysis and meta-regression techniques.
+This review includes a total of 40 studies covering the period between 2003 and 2010, of which 36 studies were used for the meta-analysis and meta-regressions.
 Of these, twenty-six were located in Latin America, six in Asia, six in Africa, and two in Europe.
 The intervention categories evaluated are matching grants (eight studies), export promotion (eight studies), innovation programmes (seven studies), tax simplification (six studies), training (six studies), access to credit (four studies), local productive systems (three studies), formalisation (three studies), and cluster interventions (two studies).
-15 studies focus on the manufacturing sector, while 13 included all sectors and the remaining 12 focus on other or a combination of sectors.
+15 studies focus on the manufacturing sector, while 13 included all sectors and the remaining 12 focus on either a different sector or combination of them.
 The studies yield 72 effect sizes (ES), of which 27.8 per cent evaluate firm performance, 20.1 per cent employment, 15.3 per cent exports, 11.1 per cent labour productivity, 8.3 per cent investment, and 8.3 per cent innovation outcomes.
-The firm performance outcome groups the following individual variables: sales, sales growth profits, production, value added, assets, and total factor productivity.
+The outcome for firm performance is an amalgmation of measures for sales (growth), profits, production, value added, assets, and total factor productivity.

 Implications for policy and practice

-- Funnel plots and Egger’s tests suggest the possibility of some publication bias towards positive outcomes in the reporting of employment and labour productivity.
+- Additionally, funnel plots and Egger’s tests suggest that there may be a publication bias towards studies that report a positive impact on employment and labour productivity.

 Implications for further research